WGTU: History

-On June 12, 2009, WGTU and WGTQ reverted their digital signals back to the previous analog signal locations as part of the switch to digital-only broadcasting.
-On the same day, WGTU dropped WBVC from its second digital subchannel, replacing it with a simulcast of WPBN.
-This is because WTOM's digital signal no longer covers the Upper Peninsula side of the market.
-WGTU no longer operates WBVC.
+On June 12, 2009, WGTU/WGTQ flash cut their digital signals onto their original analog allocations, moving the former from adjacent and temporary digital channels during the digital transition.
+At the same time, both stations began to simulcast WPBN/WTOM on their second subchannels to provide maximum coverage of both station pairs throughout the market, with WPBN/WTOM also carrying WGTU/WGTQ on their second subchannels.
+Because of this, "WBVC" was dropped from WGTU/WGTQ due to digital multiplexer limitations of the time which did not allow three high-definition channels on the same spectrum.
+The CW thus became cable-exclusive in the market until 2018, when WWTV/WWUP-TV began to broadcast it over a subchannel of its SSA partner, Fox affiliate WFQX-TV.

 On February 28, 2013, Barrington announced that it would sell its entire group, including WPBN/WTOM, to Sinclair Broadcast Group.
 At the same time, WGTU/WGTQ were acquired by Cunningham Broadcasting.
 Sinclair also acquired the LMA with WGTU/WGTQ; all but one of Cunningham's stations are operated by Sinclair under LMAs.
 The sale was completed on November 25.
 Nearly all of Cunningham's stock is held by trusts for the Smith family, founders and owners of Sinclair.
 Thus, for all intents and purposes, Sinclair owns both stations.
 Cunningham, previously known as Glencairn, has long been used as a shell corporation to allow Sinclair to operate duopolies where Sinclair cannot legally own them.
 The Traverse City/Cadillac/Sault Sainte Marie market has only seven full-power stations, too few to legally permit a duopoly.
 Even if the market had enough full-power stations to allow a duopoly, Sinclair still would not be able to legally acquire WGTU outright, as both are among the top four stations in the market.

-In March 2021, the digital subchannel 8.3 was switched from the science fiction network Comet to the action network Charge!, which is also owned by Sinclair.

 Newscasts

-WGTU presently broadcasts 5 hours, 25 minutes of locally produced newscasts on weekdays (at 6:30 p.m. and 11:00 p.m.).
-The station does not produce newscasts on Saturdays or Sundays, opting for syndicated programming.
+WGTU presently carries 6 hours, 35 minutes of locally produced newscasts seven days a week, at 6:30 p.m. weekdays, and 11 p.m. nightly.
+It also simulcasts WPBN/WTOM's Today local news and weather cut-ins as part of Good Morning America.
+The station carries a loop of America This Morning before GMA, rather than simulcasting WPBN/WTOM's morning newscast due to SSA schedule limitations.